cscart/docs/en/user_guide/look_and_feel/changing_attributes/right_to_left.rst

 How To: Set the Right-to-left Text Direction
 ********************************************

 In some cases, for example, when you use the Arabic Language, you will need to place your text from right to left.
-To do it use the **Right-to-Left** add-on.
+To do it, use the **Right-to-Left** add-on.

 =============================
 Step 1.
 Installing the Add-on